Category Archives: Trip Reports

 a red text with a cross

-Good afternoon everyone.
-I will be flying down to Orange County this weekend to watch the Super Bowl with my family, so I decided to do a travel hackers meetup on Saturday afternoon.
-If you are free this Saturday, I would love to meet you and talk travel, miles and points, MS, and politics blogging.
+Good afternoon everyone, happy Friday.
+I just wanted to remind those of you in Orange County about my travel hackers meetup tomorrow afternoon.
+If you are free tomorrow, I would love to meet you and talk travel, miles and points, MS, and politics blogging.

 • Where: 2895 Park Ave, Tustin, CA 92782 (Google Maps)